pollfish/docs/flutter.md

 ```

-### 4. Initialize Pollfish
+### 4. Initializing Pollfish

-When you initialize Pollfish you should pass the API Key (from step 2) of the app which is a mandatory param:
+When you initialize Pollfish you should pass the API Key of the app  (from step 2) which is a mandatory param:

 For example: